falbav/falbav.github.io/_research/research-pregDR.md

 In particular, several respondents argue that nothing is expected from Dominican men, and provide starkly negative depictions of their behavior.
 For instance, Caro explains that in her town many men just spend their days “hanging out” and want to be economically supported by their partners.
 The idea that young Dominican men do not work and want to be provided by their girlfriends is seconded by Camila, Vale, Susana and Inés.
 Other interviewees depict men as “malos” (bad), sexists and only interested in providing for themselves.
 This is why many women, according to our respondents, not only are in charge of housework and child rearing, but also are the main breadwinners of their households.
 Regardless if these perceptions are empirically true or not, the fact that so many young women hold these expectations of men is worrisome and definitely could be affecting family formation patterns.

 In this vein, we were also interested in the perception adolescents had of the reasons why their peers got pregnant during school.
 All non-mother respondents answered that girls usually don’t use birth control because they actually want to get pregnant to retain their boyfriends.
+Luz explains:

-Luz explains: “You say to them “protect yourself, get the shot”  (…), they say they will, but in practice they want to “trap” their boyfriends by getting pregnant, do you understand?
-Today, young women have one boyfriend, but the boyfriend might have many girls so then I get pregnant so that he has to stick with me”.
+>“You say to them “protect yourself, get the shot”  (…), they say they will, but in practice they want to “trap” their boyfriends by getting pregnant, do you understand?
+Today, young women have one boyfriend, but the boyfriend might have many girls so then I get pregnant so that he has to stick with me”.<br/>

 As mentioned, this vision is widely shared by all non-mother respondents.
 They also add that usually this strategy doesn’t work; some responsible men will take care of the child but won’t necessarily continue a monogamous romantic relationship with the mother.
 Again, the perception women need to “trap” men via a pregnancy reveals a lack of trust in the existence of healthy romantic relationships were both men and women decide to form a monogamous union.

 ### Final Remarks